International Photography Festival (Israel): Photo Is:Rael

 Photo Is:Rael is a non-profit public company behind the International Photography Festival.
 Founded in 2012, it started its activities with the festival, but gradually expanded to different projects.
 The organisation's motto is “better society through the language of photography”.
 Photo Is:Rael is working on social outreach and dialogue between art and various communities across Israel.
 Since its formation, the organization has offered different platforms for exhibition and research in photography.
 The organization developed method, called Photo is Voice, which is based on the belief that every individual in society has the right to represent themselves, their worldview and their message in a direct and unmediated way.

 The members of PHOTO IS:VOICE program are social activists, volunteers, and professionals in the fields of photography and special education.
 The majority of program participants are coming from marginalized communities - addicts, people with disabilities, women, and youth-at-risk, different minority groups, the elderly, youth on the autism spectrum and more.
 They photograph themselves, crafting a direct message of their community.

 Notable participants

-Over the last 10 years, a lot of notable photographers and curators have been involved or associated with the International Photography Festival at some point in their careers, including Roger Ballen, Angélica Dass, Paolo Pellegrin, Raghu Rai, Angelika Sher, Nissan N. Perez, David Adika, Gaston Zvi Ickowicz.
+Over the last 10 years, a lot of notable photographers and curators have been involved or associated with the International Photography Festival at some point in their careers, including Roger Ballen, Angélica Dass, Paolo Pellegrin, Raghu Rai, Angelika Sher, Nissan N. Perez, David Adika, Gaston Zvi Ickowicz, Igor Zeiger.